 The ads show up on FaceBook all the time.
 They talk about wonderful lenses that will turn your smart phone into a camera that is better than a DSLR costing thousands of dollars.
 They brag about German engineering, a NASA optical formula, or the testing that proves their lenses are better than expensive lenses from Nikon, Zeiss, Leica, or Canon.
 The names of the companies change on a regular basis, but the scam is the same.
 Sad to say, a lot of people actually fall for this nonsense.

 And it gets worse.
-As the articles in this series article point out, some people got their credit card bill and discovered they were charged double or triple for the lens and they were also charged $85 for shipping even though the ad said shipping was free.
-They ended up with a credit card charge over $200 for a lens they could have bought at Amazon for $15 or less.
-Terrible rip offs are going on out there.
+As the articles in this series point out, people got ripped off in the billing process.
+Some people were charged double or triple the advertised price for the lens on their credit cards.
+Ridiculous shipping charges were added to their bills (as much as $85) even though the ad said shipping was free.
+People ended up with total credit card charges of over $200 for a lens advertised at $59.
+And the company would not reverse the charges so they had to battle it out with their credit card companies.
+To make matters worse, they could have bought the same lens at Amazon for $15 or less.
+Terrible rip offs are going on.

 So be careful out there.

 How Many Identities Can One Man Have Before You Get Suspicious?
 Would you Believe 17?Â – Another fake German engineer used in the Chinese lens rip off ads.